top of page

 The Myth of Neutral Leadership Development

 Most leadership development programs are designed to produce agreeable managers, not decisive leaders.
+They emphasize emotional fluency over judgment, inclusion over standards, and reflection over action.

 The result is leaders who can explain failure eloquently but cannot prevent it.